 But the wall that separated me from the inner life of women rapidly crumbled when I discovered memoirs.
 When reading memoirs by female authors, I not only think about women.
 I spend hours vicariously thinking like one, allowing me to feel those complex emotions for myself.
 For example, reading books by mothers about the loss of a child took me on a journey through some of the most heart-wrenching emotions I’d ever experienced.
 [For example to read an essay I wrote about such a mother’s memoir, Lorraine Ash’s Life Touches Life click this link.]

 I held back on the feminine experience of romance though, viewing it as a sort of final frontier that my male mind hesitated to cross.
 I did try reading a couple of romance novels, but I felt as though they were written in a foreign language, and could not let go in order to enter them vicariously.
 I needed to find a good romance memoir and build up the courage to read it.

 Then last year I took a baby step in that direction.
-B. Lynn Goodwin’s memoir Never Too Late, about forming a relationship later in life, was the perfect starting point for my expanded emotional intelligence, in part because it was, well, frankly not very romantic.
-This meant I didn’t have to expose my logical male mind to too much emotion too fast.
+B. Lynn Goodwin’s memoir Never Too Late was the perfect starting point for my expanded emotional intelligence.
+Because her deep, heartfelt relationship happened later in life, between two people who leaned into pragmatic choices rather than emotional storms, I didn’t have to expose my logical male sensitibilities to more than I could handle..
 But it broke the ice.
 [Click here to read my essay about that experience]

 This year, my memoir romance reading jumped up a notch (or ten).
 Paris Blue by Julie Scolnik is a beautifully written book.
 It has all the vulnerability of a romance novel, but with the intense authenticity that arises from a heart-felt first-person account.